 Climate Change Indicators in the United States

-- Among 305 widespread North American bird species, the average mid-December to early January center of abundance moved northward between 1966 and 2005.
-The average species shifted northward by 35 miles during this period (see Figure 1).
-Trends in center of abundance are closely related to winter temperatures.
+- Among 305 widespread North American bird species, the average mid-December to early January center of abundance moved northward by more than 40 miles between 1966 and 2013 (see Figure 1).
+Trends in center of abundance moving northward can be closely related to increasing winter temperatures.
 1

 - On average, bird species have also moved their wintering grounds farther from the coast since the 1960s (see Figure 2).
-This shift also relates to changes in winter temperatures.
+A shift away from the coasts can also relate to changes in winter temperatures.
+Inland areas tend to experience more extreme cold than coastal areas, but those extremes are becoming less severe as the climate warms overall.
 2

 - Some species have moved farther than others.
-Of the 305 species studied, 177 (58 percent) have shifted their wintering grounds significantly northward since the 1960s, but some others have not moved at all.
-A few species have moved northward by as much as 200 to 400 miles.
-3
+A total of 48 species have moved northward by more than 200 miles.
+Of the 305 species studied, 186 (61 percent) have shifted their wintering grounds northward since the 1960s, while 82 (27 percent) have shifted southward.
+Some others have not moved at all.

-Changes in climate can affect ecosystems by influencing animal behavior and distribution.
+Changes in climate can affect ecosystems by influencing animal behavior and ranges.
 Birds are a particularly good indicator of environmental change for several reasons:

-- Each species of bird has adapted to certain habitat types, food sources, and temperature ranges.
+- Each species of bird has adapted to or evolved to favor certain habitat types, food sources, and temperature ranges.
 In addition, the timing of certain events in their life cycles—such as migration and reproduction—is driven by cues from the environment.
 For example, many North American birds follow a regular seasonal migration pattern, moving north to feed and breed in the summer, then moving south to spend the winter in warmer areas.
-Changing conditions can influence the distribution of both migratory and nonmigratory birds as well as the timing of important life cycle events.
+Changing conditions can influence the distribution of both migratory and non-migratory birds as well as the timing of important life cycle events.

 - Birds are easy to identify and count, and thus there is a wealth of scientific knowledge about their distribution and abundance.
 People have kept detailed records of bird observations for more than a century.

 - There are many different species of birds living in a variety of habitats, including water birds, coastal birds, and land birds.
-If a change in habitats or habits occurs across a range of bird types, it suggests that a common force might be contributing to that change.
+If a change in behavior or range occurs across a range of bird types, it suggests that a common external factor might be the cause.

 About the Indicator

-This indicator looks at the “center of abundance” of 305 widespread North American bird species over a 40-year period.
-The center of abundance is a point on the map that represents the middle of each species’ distribution.
+This indicator looks collectively at the "center of abundance" of hundreds of widespread North American bird species over a 48-year period.
+The center of abundance is a point on the map that represents the middle of each species' distribution.
 If a whole population of birds were to shift generally northward, one would see the center of abundance shift northward as well.

 For year-to-year consistency, this indicator uses observations from the National Audubon Society's Christmas Bird Count, which takes place every year in early winter.
 The Christmas Bird Count is a long-running citizen science program in which individuals are organized by the National Audubon Society, Bird Studies Canada, local Audubon chapters, and other bird clubs to identify and count bird species.
 The data presented in this indicator were collected from more than 2,000 locations throughout the United States and parts of Canada.
 At each location, skilled observers follow a standard counting procedure to estimate the number of birds within a 15-mile diameter "count circle" over a 24-hour period.
 Study methods remain generally consistent from year to year.
 Data produced by the Christmas Bird Count go through several levels of review before Audubon scientists analyze the final data, which have been used to support a wide variety of peer-reviewed studies.